-Mike Lee began working out with his brother, Jesse Glover, when he was 11 years old.
-After Jesse met Bruce Lee in 1959 he began taking Mike to workouts and Mike developed a strong interest in martial arts.
-Jesse trained him and pushed him hard in order to develop his stamina and perseverance.
-By age 13 he was training with early Bruce Lee adult students.
+Mike Lee began working out with his brother, Jesse Glover when he was 11 years old.
+Shortly after Jesse met Bruce Lee in 1959 he began taking Mike to workouts and Mike developed a strong interests in martial arts.
+Jesse trained him and pushed him hard in order to increase his stamina and build his perseverance.
+By age 13 he was training regularly with early Bruce Lee students.

-When Mike was 19 he began to work out several hours a day and over several years developed some impressive skills and training curriculum.
-He would bench press 200 pounds, 200 times per session (eventually 300 pounds), do large numbers of pushups and sit-ups, could perform dips for longer than 5 minutes without stopping and run between 15 and 25 miles per day.
+When Mike was 19 he began to work out several hours per day and over several years developed impressive skills and maniacal training curriculum.
+He could bench press 200 pounds, 200 times per session (eventually 300 pounds), do incredible numbers of push-ups and sit-ups (100s to 1000s), could perform dips for longer than 5 minute without stopping and run between 15 and 25 miles per day.